FdiLmr/ML-Football-Analysis/notes.md

   - Improved object classification by converting goalkeeper detections to player objects
   - Updated main.py to utilize the new Tracker features

+- Added ball tracking with triangle
+- Added track_id number to players
+- Better handling of output videos name and folder
+- Some issues when applying to indoor dataset, will check later

 More to come !